• Skip to primary navigation

 Farmhouse Pecan Pie Bar Recipe

 A cross between a candy bar and a pie, pecan lovers are delighted by every bite.
 Each pecan surprise bar is loaded with chopped pecans.
-Add a dollop of whipped cream for a special touch and holiday favorite recipe.
+Add a dollop of whipped cream for a special touch and holiday favorite dessert recipe.

 Even people that don’t crave pecans love this recipe.
 This and Pecan Pie Brownies are desserts that is a stepping stone to loving all things pecan.
 A box of yellow cake mix forms a thin base layer that is topped with a rich pecan pie like filling.
 Pecans are sprinkled on top for more flavor and more eye appeal.